-Either use the teacher’s list or write out your own, but make sure you have a game plan before you hit the store and you are committed to sticking to it.
+Either use the teacher’s list or write out your own, but make sure you have a game plan before you hit the store and commit to sticking to it.
 Also, be sure to write down how much you can spend and circle it to make sure you don’t stray on impulse buys.

 2. Use technology for deals.

-Be sure to follow your favorite stores on social media for special coupons.
+Follow your favorite stores on social media for special coupons.
 If you plan to shop online, download an app such as Ebates which can help you getdiscounts on your purchases.
-If Amazon is your shop of choice, be sure to use a credit card that allows you to use points for purchases on the site, such as the Chase Sapphire Preferred.
+If Amazon is your shop of choice, use a credit card that lets you use points for purchases on the site, such as the Chase Sapphire Preferred.

 3: Think outside the big box.

-When shopping brick-and-mortar stores, don’t be afraid to venture from big boxes to head over to discount shops for some great deals that don’t require coupons.
+When shopping brick-and-mortar stores, head over to discount shops for some great deals that don’t require coupons.